baochengwang/envirodata/README.md

-# EnviroData - envirocoding for the masses!
+# EnviroData - envirocoding for the masses

 > *envirocoding:* associating a point in time and space with information on the environment that was present.